cabo/deref-id/draft-bormann-t2trg-deref-id.md

 2. Consumers may use caching proxy services provided by trusted parties.

-   While this increases the susceptibility to service outages, it immediately mitigates the privacy implications of having the consumer's network address visible to the operator.
+   While this may have an impact on the susceptibility to service outages, it immediately mitigates the privacy implications of having the consumer's network address visible to the operator.
    Restrictive policies at the proxy can further mitigate other issues.
    For example, if the proxy's cache is eagerly populated by web spider operations from public starting points